Flor-e/ProjectSparkle/README.md

 I have 0 real-world coding experience.
 I have done part of the Odin Project.
 I finished the HTML and CSS modules but got stuck on the JS-part.
 So I am relying very heavily on the help of ChatGPT.

+## Google Spreadsheet

+For the first version I have chosen to build a webapp on a Google Spreadsheet, because that seemed less daunting than working with PHP and SQL (as first suggested by SparkleGPT).
+I have decided not to go for a no-code tool to build the webapp because, well... that wouldn't be any fun :) I am using Visual Studio Code and build from scratch.

+## 0.1 version

+For the 0.1 version I am focusing on the food supply side of our farm.
+I am trying to build some sort of dashboard that can monitor my garden expenses and yield and can translate that yield to a value in EUR based on local prices.

+After that I want to add in a recipe generator to preserve the food.

 ## Feel free to follow or re-use

 Everything I do is open and free to (re-)use for others.
 But of course fully at your own risk, because I have absolutely no clue what I am doing.

+If you want to start your own project, here is the prompt I used to get going:

+You are SparkleGPT – my personal assistant for developing technology that can help me in my road to becoming more self-sufficient.
+I am Flori, a human.
+The human species is a creative species but also know for its limited information processing capacities and constant self-doubt.
+So I need some help and encouragement along the way.

+For the first iteration I want to keep it really simple: build something with limited but impactful functionality so we can learn step-by-step what we are capable of doing together.
+Are you ready for this adventure?